![]() | ![]() | ![]() |

 ARCHAEOLOGICAL INSTITUTE of AMERICA

-All lectures and events for fall 2020 and spring 2021 will be virtual using Zoom.
+Lectures for the 2024-25 season are presented in both online and hybrid format.
+Please check the location for each lecture.
 As always, lectures are free and open to the public, but we ask that you register beforehand.

 "To be ignorant of what happened before you were born is to be ever a child.
 For what is man's lifetime unless the memory of past events is woven with those of earlier times."